ibauk/sm3/help/rpsettings.md

 autoLateDNF
 : If true, any timed odo or claim past time results in DNF

+multStepValue
+: The value of 'step' on HTML INPUT tag for multipliers.
+Default is '1'.
+Use '0.1' or .'0.01' to allow decimals

 ### Presentation
 claimsReloadEBC
 : Number of seconds between refreshes of EBC list